mjgrzybek/process_manager/docs/design.md

 It provides abilities to:
 * start a process
-    * TODO: to what extent should it be flexible?
+    * TBD: to what extent should it be flexible?
         * executable name
         * executable path
         * environment variables
         * arguments
 * stop a process
+    * TBD: hardcoded timout?
 * query status of a process
+    * TBD: what exactly do we mean by "status"?
+    * `/proc/PID/status` - seems enough for demo purposes, [linux manual page](https://man7.org/linux/man-pages/man5/proc.5.html)
 * handle process output
-    * get output atomically
+    * get output from start until _now_
-    * stream output
+    * stream output from _now_

 Processes are run as user who's running the _Service_.\
 Processes output is stored in memory which imposes output size restrictions.\